91828 Evidence Based Practice in Medical Science

 6 – Aboriginal and Torres Strait Islander Knowledge and Connection with Country.

 6.1 This subject will consider why specific health policies to address disparities are required in the national context of Australian health.
 It also challenges you to thoughtfully consider what best practice means across cultural contexts and to communicate and engage positively with Aboriginal and Torres Strait Islander peoples and communities.
-These skills will be assessed through the health recommendation task.
+These skills will be assessed through the evidence-based recommendation task.

 Teaching and learning strategies